 The chapter starts off with a quick introduction on the Haitian Revolution.
 From there, the chapter begins to progress and talk more about the revolution.
 For example, a topic that has been covered in the chapter is the life of a slave.

-The chapter also includes visuals, a map, a primary source along with questions and vocabulary words with definitions.
+The chapter also includes visuals, a map and a primary source along with questions and vocabulary words with definitions.

 When asked what she hoped students would take away from this project, Ullinger confidently answered with this quote.